-The minimum requirements for admission to the $\ensuremath{\mathsf{BScN-Honors}}\xspace$ are:
+The minimum requirements for admission to the BScN-Honors Program are:

-Only students enrolled at the University of Alberta in the first year of the BScN-Collaborative Program can seek admission to the BScN-Honors Program.
-(2) A minimum GPA of 3.5 on the first ★25 completed in the BScN-Collaborative Program.
+- Only students enrolled at the University of Alberta in the BScN-Collaborative Program can seek admission to the BScN-Honors Program. - (2) A minimum GPA of 3.5: - a. on the first ★25 completed in the BScN-Collaborative Program if applying in Year 1. - on credits completed in the BScN-Collaborative Program through Fall Term of Year 2, if applying in Year 2.